sergiodxa/remix-auth-strategy-template/README.md

 ## Documentations

-To facilitae creating a documentation for your strategy, you can use the following Markdown
+To facilitate creating a documentation for your strategy, you can use the following Markdown

 ```markdown
 # Strategy Name